datawire/jwt-poc/README.md

    kubectl apply -f ratelimit.yaml
    ```

    We have now configured Ambassador to limit requests containing the label `pythonnode` to 5 requests per minute.
-We use requests per minute for simplicity while testing, other time frames (second, hour, day) are acceptable as well.
+We use requests per minute for simplicity while testing, other time units (second, hour, day) are acceptable as well.

 3. Test the `RateLimit`: